ishpreet404/roboGaurdian/SETUP_AND_USAGE.md

   - `remind_at` (ISO string) **or** `delay_seconds` / `delay_minutes`
   - `voice_note` (optional text spoken at reminder time)
 - `DELETE /api/assistant/reminders/{id}` – cancel a reminder.
-- The Pi’s `ReminderManager` fires due reminders using the voice assistant or fallback speaker.
+- Reminders fire locally on the Pi—even without the GitHub assistant—using the fallback speaker.

 ### 6.3 Direct speaking
 - `POST /api/assistant/speak` with `text` to immediately queue speech (TTS).